sidd-kishan/PicoPiFi/README.md

 Your Linux distribution does need to provide a recent CMake (3.13+).
 If not, compile [CMake from source](https://cmake.org/download/#latest) first.

+### First change the 'ssid' and 'password' and the default security which is wpa2-aes in the file wifi_code.c
+### or keep it as is and change your ap config to match default config ;-)

 ## Build instructions

 ```